tari/taricorp.net/content/posts/2025/web1999/index.md

 Because the `Mover` still works in fractions of the distance to cover however, there needs to be a conversion between speed in pixels and the fraction of the total distance to cover in each tick.
 The obvious approach is to compute the distance to cover, then divide that distance by the desired speed in pixels per tick and multiply by 1.0 (as a fixed-point value; 128): `speed_px * 128 / distance_px`.
+For example, if the cursor moves at a constant speed of 4 pixels per tick and it needs to move 64 pixels total, then it's obvious that it should move one sixteenth of the total distance per tick (because 64 divided by 4 is 16): 4 * 128 / 64 = 8, which is equal to 1/16 when interpreted as a fixed-point value with 7 fractional bits.

 That obvious approach bumps into both of the issues that we've already used tricks to improve the performance of, though: it both needs to